 Two uncommon grape varieties which are specific to this terroir – Altesse “Roussette” and Molette – are used to make the wines of the “Vins de Seyssel” AOC.
 Seyssel wines are the perfect match for other local Pays de Savoie products, including cheeses such as reblochon, beaufort, tomme and comté Pyrimont.

 The vineyard of Frangy stretches across both sides of the Usses valley at the foot of the Vuache mountains.
 This undulating terroir enjoys a mild, sunny climate.
-It is traversed by the Fornant stream and the Usses river.
+It is crossed by the Fornant stream and the Usses river.
 The land of moraine formations contains stones rather than clay.

 This vineyard is mentioned in the charter of Cluny Abbey and is thought to date back to the 11th century.
-Much later, in 1614, Saint Francis de Sales, to whom it is said the canons offered a barrel of a Designy vintage, celebrated the quality of this wine.
+Much later, in 1614, Saint Francis de Sales, to whom it is said the canons offered a barrel of a Desingy vintage, celebrated the quality of this wine.
 The Swiss were very fond of this wine which led to the development of prosperous trade across the border.

 However, following a campaign against alcohol consumption launched by Swiss doctors in 1756, the winegrowers gradually lost their customers and began turning to other agricultural activities, including dairy farming.
 Today the vineyard is undergoing a significant transformation.
 The Roussette de Savoie cru Frangy AOC was created in 1973.